 Summary

-Read the full fact sheet- Diphtheria is a serious bacterial disease that causes severe inflammation of the nose, throat and windpipe (trachea).
+Read the full fact sheet- Diphtheria is a serious and potentially life-threatening bacterial infection that affects the nose, throat and airways.

 On this page